JuliaHEP/UnROOT.jl/paper/paper.md

 problem for a long time.
 Often, physicists would start prototyping with a `Python` front-end which glues to a `C/C++/Fortran` back-end.
-Soon they will hit a task which is extremely hard to express in columnar (i.e. "vectorized") style, a type of problems which are normally tackled with libraries like `numpy` or `pandas`.
+Soon they will hit a task which is extremely hard to express in columnar (i.e. "vectorized") style, a type of problems which are normally tackled with libraries like `numpy`[@harris2020array] or `pandas`[@reback2020pandas].
 This usually leads to either writing `C++` kernels and interface it with `Python`, or, porting the prototype to `C++` and start to maintain two code bases including the wrapper code.
 Both options are engineering challenges for physicists who usually have no or little background in software engineering.

 Using a `Python` front-end and dancing across language barriers also hinders the ability to parallelize tasks that are conceptually trivial most of the time.